ryanirilli/andrew-website/README.md

 and maintainable.
 Again, with more time I would build the animation principles into the design system and create a cohesive motion language around the user experience.

+## Flow

+This site uses the [Flow](https://flow.org/) static type checker in the client.
+The benefits of statically typed Javascript cannot be understated and greatly help with the developer experience and preventing runtime bugs.

+## Prettier

+All code formatting is managed using [Prettier](https://github.com/prettier/prettier)

 ## Thank You

 Thank you Better Up team for your time and consideration.
 I am very passionate about this work and love building great